LyrinePoliarco/LAB_ASS4/README.md

-Sure, here's a description you can include in your `readMe.md` file:

----

 # User Login Exceptions

 This project implements a simple user login system in Java, demonstrating the use of custom exceptions to handle login-related errors.
 The program allows users to attempt login with a predefined password and limits the number of login attempts to three.
 If the user exceeds the maximum allowed attempts or enters an invalid password, custom exceptions are thrown to handle these scenarios.